AMSTERDAM MUSEUMS — Enjoy the Best Art in the Netherlands

 Mauritshuis & Kunstmuseum Den Haag

 While Amsterdam can become chaotic with hordes of tourists and densely-populated quarters, The Hague exudes a special dignity and deserves a few days in your itinerary.
-The Kunstmuseum Den Haag is presenting an exhibition highlighting the haute coutour in black of the Spanish fashion designer Balenciaga through March 5, 2023.
-In addition, their impressive holdings of MONDRIAN & DE STIJL are always on view!
+The Kunstmuseum Den Haag presented an exhibition earlier in 2024 highlighting the fascinating and diverse oeuvre of Max Beckmann.

-Before you say goodbye to The Netherlands, take time to visit the famous Mauritshuis with its amazing collection of paintings by Rembrandt, Hans Holbein the Younger, Jacob van Ruisdael, and Vermeer’s “View of Delft,” and to see “The Girl with a Pearl Earring” before or after it is exhibited in Amsterdam.
+Before you say goodbye to the Netherlands, take time to visit the famous Mauritshuis with its amazing collection of paintings by Rembrandt, Hans Holbein the Younger, and Jacob van Ruisdael, in addition to Vermeer’s “View of Delft” and “The Girl with a Pearl Earring.”

 Collection Highlights from the Van Gogh Museum in Amsterdam